· AI Weekly · 3 min read

 - Joining this early is risky for them.
 Knowing you and your track record helps them commit without worrying the company might fold in a few months.

-That should be sufficient for 3 to 6 months.
+That’s sufficient for 3 to 6 months.
 During that time, the founder should expand the network to prepare for the next hires, so both sides have time to get to know each other and check for good fit.

 Final notes: